Legia Warsaw: 1950s

 In 1951, Legia took third place in the league, and in the cup competitions lost in the eighth-finals with Polonia Warszawa.
 A year later, Legia achieved its first success in the Polish Cup competition, reaching the finals (in which Polonia Warszawa won 1–0).
 The reserve team reached this stage of the competition, while the first team dropped out in the eighth-finals, losing to Lechia Gdańsk.
 In the league, the club ranked sixth, and in the Puchar Zlotu Młodych Przodowników (the premiere edition of the League Cup) was eliminated in the group stage.
-In 1953, Legia took 5th place in the first league, and in the next season – in addition to the 7th place – the team managed to reach the semi-final of the Polish Cup, in which Warsaw Gwardia won 2–1.
+In 1953, Legia took 5th place in the first league, and in the next season – in addition to the 7th place – the team managed to reach the semi-final of the Polish Cup, in which Gwardia Warsaw won 2–1.

 Legia won their first trophy on 29 September 1955, defeating Lechia Gdańsk 5–0 in the Polish Cup final.
 A month later – on 20 November after a 1–1 draw with Zagłębie in Sosnowiec – the club won their first Polish championship.
 The team trained by the Hungarian coach János Steiner won their first doublet in the history of Polish football.
 In the following season, Ryszard Koncewicz became the Legia coach.
 The club celebrated its 40th anniversary and repeated the achievements from the previous year.
 First he sealed the Polish championship after a 2–2 draw with ŁKS Lodz, and then he defeated in the cup final Górnik Zabrze in a 3–0 win.
 These successes were accomplished by strengthening the team by means of conscription to the army of players from such clubs as: Polonia Bytom, Ruch Chorzów, or Wawel Kraków.
 The latter, like most of the then Okręgowych Wojskowych Klubów Sportowych (District Military Sports Clubs, OWKS), was dissolved.
 Officially due to the "reorganization of the military division", in practice this meant strengthening CWKS Warszawa (Legia's name at the time).
 The team then won its highest victory in history, defeating Wisła Kraków 12–0 – the match took place on 19 August 1956 in Warsaw.
 In addition, the first three places in the goal classification at the end of the season were taken by legionnaires, and the title of the king of scorers was won by the Henryk Kempny who scored 21 goals.